PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/pandas/122/answer-0-1-2(3).md

-You can fix the bug by amending the `canonicalize` function to include the dtype's kind as well.
-Here's the complete fixed code:
+Here's the fixed version of the program with minimal changes.
+The issue was with the `canonicalize` function, which was comparing the dtype name and block locations.
+To consider the underlying data, we should add `block.values.tolist()` to the tuple returned by the `canonicalize` function:

 ```python
 def equals(self, other):